joaoreynolds/custom-react-app/Readme.md

 ### Setting up environment build variables ###

-Variables used for the different build environments are found at `config/.env` (for development).
-To set them up make a copy of the `.env-sample` file and rename it `.env`
+Variables used for the different build environments are found at `config/.env-local` (for development).
+To set them up make a copy of the `.env-sample` file and rename it `.env-local`.
+If you want to build locally, you should create a `.env` file.
+If building on a CI server, just set environment variable at the server level.

 Env variables used in the app must begin with `REACT_APP_`.